Samsung's Lee: tainted titan who built a global tech giant

 Lee senior exiled Chang-hee to the United States and returned as chairman himself.
 In 1976, diagnosed with cancer, he handed the business down to Kun-hee.
 Chang-hee died in 1991.

 Kun-hee's hunched posture, due to a traffic accident, soft voice, round eyes and often bemused expression were atypical for such a powerful character.
-Married to Hong Ra-hee, who runs a Samsung-affiliated art gallery called the Leeum - a combination of Lee and museum - Lee had a son and three daughters.
+Married to Hong Ra-hee, who ran a Samsung-affiliated art gallery called the Leeum - a combination of Lee and museum - Lee had a son and three daughters.

 His youngest daughter died in New York in 2005, which Samsung said at a car accident but media reports said was a suicide.